Here are the steps to configure pfSense for IPv6 on Exetel NBN and ADSL products.

 In Exetel's router your ::/60 is routed to your home router/firewall via its "Link Local" address.
 Your router/firewall has its default route set to Exetel's router which is connected on the other end of your NBN connection.

 In this way, your ::/60 is routable to the world, however the IPv6 address on your WAN interface is not internet routable.

 If your pfSense firewall accesses the internet, it must do so using its LAN IPv6 address.

-Disclaimer: Although we are a dealer for Exetel - the above is provided without warranty.
+Although we are a dealer for Exetel - all the above information is provided without warranty.

 We offer commercial support, why not contact us

 If these steps have helped you, please put a 5 star review on our Facebook page